doersino/uji/README.md

 ![This is how your apartment could look with one simple trick!
 (The trick is: Makin' stuff with this tool.)](example-frames.jpg)

-*About the name:* I could pretend that it's referring to the concept of [*uji* in Zen Buddhism](https://en.wikipedia.org/wiki/Uji_(Being-Time)), but really, the letters just lend themselves to a pretty logo, an [initial iteration](https://github.com/doersino/brachiosaurus/blob/24fb60c86e037053ed1003a356a7ca1d8135c5fd/examples.py#L413) of which I had previously cobbled together with my pen plotting tool [Brachiosaurus](https://github.com/doersino/brachiosaurus/) and later made the [final logo](https://gist.github.com/doersino/c2c4e3f110b75ac8eef3b46a8ee30d36) using the [Markdeep Diagram Drafting Board](https://github.com/doersino/markdeep-diagram-drafting-board).
+*About the name:* I could pretend that it's referring to the concept of [*uji* in Zen Buddhism](https://en.wikipedia.org/wiki/Uji_(Being-Time)), but really, the letters just lend themselves to a pretty logo, an [initial iteration](https://github.com/doersino/brachiosaurus/blob/24fb60c86e037053ed1003a356a7ca1d8135c5fd/examples.py#L413) of which I had previously cobbled together with my pen plotting tool [Brachiosaurus](https://github.com/doersino/brachiosaurus/) and later made the [final logo](https://gist.github.com/doersino/c2c4e3f110b75ac8eef3b46a8ee30d36) (along with the *download* and *share* icons) using the [Markdeep Diagram Drafting Board](https://github.com/doersino/markdeep-diagram-drafting-board).

 ## Notes